-Leuven signs of engagement (2008)

-1 Extremely Low 2 Low 3 Moderate 4 High 5 Extremely High I have limited activity I show some I am busy but without real concentration.
-I I demonstrate clear signs of intermittent I am continually engaged in the degree of activity engage in some routine actions, but my involvement; I am engaged in the activity activity and completely absorbed daydream and stare. which is often attention is often superficial.
-I am not without interruption.
-Most of the time and focussed.
-I am highly I am passive and do interrupted.
-I have absorbed in the activity; activities are short there is real concentration, but during motivated and am not distracted by lived.
-I have limited motivation with no real dedication, and do not feel challenged; I do not gain deep-level experiences or use my capabilities to full extent; The activity does not address my imagination.
+Leuven signs of engagement (2008) 1 Extremely Low 2 Low 3 Moderate 4 High 5 Extremely High I have limited I show some I am busy but without real I demonstrate clear signs of I am continually engaged activity or degree of concentration.
+I engage in some intermittent involvement; I am in the activity and concentration, I activity which routine actions, but my engaged in the activity completely absorbed and daydream and is often attention is often superficial.
+I without interruption.
+Most of focussed.
+I am highly stare.
+I am interrupted.
+I am not absorbed in the activity; the time there is real motivated and am not passive and do have activities are short lived.
+I have concentration, but during distracted by strong not demonstrate intermittent limited motivation with no real brief moments attention is stimuli.
+I exhibit attention goal directed concentration dedication, and do not feel more superficial; there is a for details, shows behaviour.
+I do and look away challenged; I do not gain deep- certain degree of motivation precision and am not show signs of during activity level experiences or use my when challenges occur; My constantly addressing all exploration or or fiddle.
+I am capabilities to full extent; The capabilities and imagination my capabilities and interests. easily activity does not address my to a certain extent are enjoys being engrossed in distracted imagination. addressed in the activity. the activity.